Abraham Lincoln 215th Birthday Event: Symposium & Banquet

 February 17, 2024

 As before, all events will be held at the Abraham Lincoln Hotel, at 7th and Adams in downtown Springfield.
-Please mention the ALA for the group rate if booking a room at:

 2024 Banquet Keynote Speaker